 Andy Warhol and others did not eradicate painting, but they did oblige a fresh look back.
 Pollock's drips could now seem impersonal rather than impulsive, and his late tracery in black, with obvious hints of human figuration, made more sense.
 Willem de Kooning and his women could become ancestors of Pop Art.
 No wonder Robert Rauschenberg chose Willem de Kooning for a drawing to erase—and no wonder de Kooning played right along.
 Clement Greenberg seemed to have won out over another critic, Harold Rosenberg, with an insistence on formalism over expression.
 When, many years later, Rosalind E. Krauss called "the originality of the avant-garde" a myth all along, she was simply completing the story.

 The 1960s kicked off with black—and a bombshell.
 Right out of Princeton, Frank Stella became the next and maybe last savior of painting.
-While his black stripes eliminated depth, the layering of paint also grew darker in the 1970s and 1980s with Brice Marden and Sean Scully.
+While Stella's "Black Paintings" like The Marriage of Reason and Squalor eliminated depth, the layering of paint also grew darker in the 1970s and 1980s with Brice Marden and Sean Scully.
 Abstract Expressionists evolved, too.
 When Barnett Newman evoked the sublime, he was asking for something both purely human and larger than life.
-By the mid-1960s, Ad Reinhardt made black painting both a site of contemplation and a dogmatic refusal.
+By the mid-1960s, Ad Reinhardt made black painting both a site of contemplation and refusal.
 Young painters had to cope with that dogma for years to come.

 The paradoxes also undermine my cheap pocket history.
 As one crosses the tower gallery, Rothko's blacks slowly move from a dark red square on dark blue to the reverse, all shot through with green.
 The idea of pure color survives in black, but as the product of time and thought, while white equates now with blank canvas.
 Conversely, white can look pretty old-fashioned.
 In two dozen paintings at the Phillips Collection, Richard Pousette-Dart worked in black graphite and oil on white oil paint, with bare hints of color.
 He seems to have let painting and drawing develop simultaneously, and each defines and shapes the other.